EuroTeQ Collider winter semester 22/23

 What is the Waste Challenge?

-In the book What a Waste 2.0 that is published by World Bank Group, annual municipal waste generation is around 2.01 billion tons worldwide and is expected to steadily increase up to 3.40 by 2050 according to their waste generation projection.
-In order to cope with this immense amount of waste generation, we need advance waste collection strategies.
-How can Infineon products and services be used for enabling digitalization in waste management particularly waste collection strategies?
+According to the book "What a Waste 2.0," published by the World Bank Group, annual municipal waste generation worldwide is approximately 2.01 billion tons and is expected to steadily increase to 3.40 billion tons by 2050, according to their waste generation projection.
+To cope with this immense amount of waste generation, we need advanced waste collection strategies.
+How can Infineon products and services be utilized to enable digitalization in waste management, particularly in waste collection strategies?

-• What are the strengths, weaknesses, opportunities, and threats of the waste collection system you suggested and how can the risks be managed?
+- What are the strengths, weaknesses, opportunities, and threats of the waste collection system you suggested, and how can the risks be managed?

-• What are the environmental, social, economic, and governmental implications of your waste collection?
+- What are the environmental, social, economic, and governmental implications of your waste collection?

 Who is behind this challenge?